 In today’s global economy, organisations are faced with an increased risk of litigation and complex business disputes from every front.
 If not settled, disputes between business partners, competitors and shareholders may result in disruptive actions emerging, from breach of contract disputes to large-scale class action suits.

-Our Disputes professionals can assist clients at all stages of a dispute to help assess the best approach, whether resolution through negotiations or mediation, or subject matter and expert witness support.
+Our Disputes professionals can assist clients at different stages of a dispute as they assess the best approach, whether that be resolution through negotiations or mediation, or via subject matter and expert witness support.

 How can we help?

 Our team of specialists have extensive experience of advising clients and their legal teams in a wide variety of disputes.
 Drawing on our deep expert witness, financial analysis, damage quantification, and discovery capabilities, we give our clients insight and understanding at different stages of a business dispute

 In addition to High Court disputes, we are regularly instructed to work with clients in relation to matters that are resolved under the auspices of arbitration institutions, such as the ICC, LCIA, ICDR, or other international administrative bodies.

 The last few decades have seen substantial growth in the volume of international disputes as a result of several factors including the globalisation of the economy, expansion of cross border relationships and in foreign investment.
 As a result, international arbitration has enjoyed rising popularity with business and other users, with very substantial growth over the last ten years in particular.

 At Deloitte we understand what it means to clients to resolve international disputes as effectively and efficiently as practicable, supported by reliable and independent expert advice.

 Our teams are tailored to bring the client the right blend of industry expertise, coupled with technical skills, as well as our arbitration and testifying experience.
 We are also uniquely positioned to leverage on the experience of our local teams.